 Notes

-- Leftovers can be stored in a sealed container in the refrigerator and reheated for 2 days.
+- Storage: Leftovers can be stored in a sealed container in the refrigerator and gently reheated for 4 to 5 days.

 Flavor was good but it was super runny.
 Maybe next time add some flour to the beef and extra noodles 😉